wsperat/forest-fire/docs/training.md

 for each depth:

 1. evaluate the current frontier in parallel
-2. partition row ranges for the nodes that actually split
+2. partition row ranges for the nodes that actually split in parallel across disjoint row-buffer slices
 3. build child histograms for the next frontier in parallel

 That means the frontier is no longer only a structural preparation for future